ZANSIN-sec/ZANSIN/documents/Usage.md

 ## Start the exercise

-### ZANSIN Control Server

-- Log in to the Control Server via SSH using the credential `zansin`/`Passw0rd!23`.

-### ZANSIN Training Machine

-- Log in to the Trainign Machine via SSH using the credential `vendor`/`Passw0rd!23`.
-- Before cyber attacks or cheating behaviors within the game become widespread, let's assess the environment and address any areas where corrections can be made.
-- For detailed information about the environment on the ZANSIN Training Machine, please refer to the [Scenario - MINIQ UEST](./MINIQUEST.md) page.

-### Start the exercise

-Once you have prepared the ZANSIN Control Server and the ZANSIN Training Machine, **login to the ZANSIN Control Server** and execute the `Red Controller` to start the exercise!
+Once you have prepared the ZANSIN Control Server and the ZANSIN Training Machine, you need to login both **ZANSIN Contoll Server** and **ZANSIN Training Machine** via SSH.

 > [!NOTE]
->The **Red Controller** is responsible for crawling (game play) and attacking ZANSIN training machines from the ZANSIN Control Server.
+> **ZANSIN Controll Srver** is responsible for crawling (game play) and attacking ZANSIN training machines from the ZANSIN Control Server.
+>
+> **ZANSIN Training Machine** is for what you try to fix vulnerabilities and to response incidents.

+### ZANSIN Controll Server

+Login to the **ZANSIN Control Server** using user `zansin` and password you set before, then execute **Red Controller** to start the exercise.

 #### Activate Virtual Environment

-First, you log into the ZANSIN Control Server using the **zansin** user.
-Next, you start Red Controller.
-Red Controller is executed using "red_controller_venv", a Python virtual environment.
-So, activate the Red controller virtual environment by executing the following command.
+The **Red Controller** is executed using `red_controller_venv`, a Python virtual environment.
+So, activate the **Red controller** virtual environment by executing the following command.

 ```bash
 zansin@hostname:~$ source red-controller/red_controller_venv/bin/activate